Ohio Defective Products Lawyers

 Many people who are injured by defective products will face an overwhelming amount of medical expenses.
 On top of this, the same people are unable to return to work to support themselves.

-Rinehardt Law Firm understands that great strain that these types of accidents can cause for entire families.
+Rinehardt Injury Attorneys understands that great strain that these types of accidents can cause for entire families.
 We can immediately step in and deal with insurance companies on your behalf to help secure a settlement that covers all of your past, present, and future needs.

-Rinehardt Law Firm can work to recover a settlement that truly covers all of the different expenses stemming from your defective product injuries.
+Rinehardt Injury Attorneys can work to recover a settlement that truly covers all of the different expenses stemming from your defective product injuries.
 Keep in mind that when a product liability case goes to trial, state law does limit noneconomic damages in these cases to $250,000 or three times the economic damages (no more than $500,000 per incident and $350,000 per plaintiff).

 Ohio Revised Code § 2315.18(B)(3) does provide a “damage cap” exception for cases in which noneconomic losses are for permanent and substantial physical deformity, loss of use of a limb, or loss of a bodily organ system, or permanent physical functional injury that permanently prevents the injured person from being able to independently care for self and perform life-sustaining activities.

-Rinehardt Law Firm has a record of success that includes numerous seven-figure settlements or verdicts.
+Rinehardt Injury Attorneys has a record of success that includes numerous seven-figure settlements or verdicts.
 You can have our lawyers review your case when you call (419) 529-2020 or contact us online to receive a free consultation.